KatherineMichel/stanford-code-in-place-art-exhibit-experiment/README.md

 As I looked at the images that were tweeted, I was awestruck by one in particular and considered it to be "found art."
 This gave me the idea of intentionally creating a small exhibit of algorithmically generated artwork.

 In this repo, I have set up a similar bot called the [Stanford CiP (Code in Place) Art Bot](https://twitter.com/StanfordCiPArt).
 For the time being, this bot will apply the "negative" algorithm to photos that are interesting to me.
-I will curate the ones I believe to be the most aesthetically pleasing into an art exhibit.
+I chose the "negative" algorithm because in my opinion, it is the most likely to create an artistic effect.
+I will curate the photos I believe to be the most aesthetically pleasing into an art exhibit.

 This is an idea I've never of thought of before.
 I have no idea if it would be of interest to people who enjoy traditional art or if it would be considered some sort of sacrilege.